 top of page

-My work explores topics related to human behavior, mental health, social influences, stereotypes, and taboos.
-It also offers an ironic discourse on issues like self-objectification, and existential matters such as the fragility of life and illnesses, along with their outcomes.
-I paint worlds that articulate these themes by utilizing women as my main subject, emphasizing aesthetics, using symbols, and constructing a narrative with diverse meanings.
+My work explores topics related to human behavior and social influences.
+It also offers an ironic discourse on contradictory topics like self-objectification and existential matters like the fragility of life.
+I paint small worlds that articulate these themes by emphasizing aesthetics and using symbols to construct a narrative with multiple meanings.

 bottom of page